-Volatile organic compound (VOC) concentration is normally displayed as isobutylene (C4H8), but this can be displayed converted to a specific pre-registered gas.
+Volatile organic compound (VOC) concentration is normally displayed as isobutylene (C_4H_8), but this can be displayed converted to a specific pre-registered gas.

-For information on volatile organic compound (VOC) conversion gas types, refer to 'TED0284 Volatile organic compound (VOC) conversion gas list' from the product information page on the RIKEN KEIKI website.
+For information on volatile organic compound (VOC) conversion gas types, refer to '12-5 Volatile organic compound (VOC) conversion gas list'.

 - Volatile organic compound (VOC) conversion can be set only when a VOC sensor is installed.
-The item does not appear in display mode in other cases. - The list of gas types displayed will vary depending on the VOC sensor model (10.6 eV/10.0 eV) installed. - ► The list of gas types displayed is as follows: - · List set using the MT-9000 Series setup program (up to 30 for each VOC sensor model) - Recently used gas types (up to seven for each VOC sensor model) - · Lists by first letter A to Z - If the PID gas list function is disabled in [Disp mode item] of the setup program sold separately, this setting item will no longer appear in display mode.
+The item does not appear in display mode in other cases. - ➤ The list of gas types displayed will vary depending on the VOC sensor model (10.6 eV/10.0 eV) installed - ► The list of gas types displayed is as follows: - · List set using the MT-9000 Series setup program (up to 30 for each VOC sensor model) - Recently used gas types (up to seven for each VOC sensor model) - · Lists by first letter A to Z - ▶ If the PID gas list function is disabled in [Disp mode item] of the setup program sold separately, this setting item will no longer appear in display mode.
 (The default setting is enabled.) - Press the DISP/ESC button several times on the measurement mode screen to display the PID1 GAS SEL screen.